-Even corporate governance convergence pessimists, of which there were many, based their skepticism toward the integrating, homogenizing power of global market forces and the ideological supremacy of shareholder capitalism on obstacles rooted in national institutions shaped by history and domestic politics, rather than on the effects of geopolitical rivalries or national security concerns.
-Mark Roe and an Italian coauthor gave geopolitics only a passing mention in an article on the political economy of corporate governance, and then only as it may have affected the politics of labor protection, the focus of the article.
+Even corporate governance convergence pessimists, of which there were many,23 based their skepticism toward the integrating, homogenizing power of global market forces and the ideological supremacy of shareholder capitalism on obstacles rooted in national institutions shaped by history and domestic politics, rather than on the effects of geopolitical rivalries or national security concerns.
+Mark Roe and an Italian coauthor gave geopolitics only a passing mention in an article on the political economy of corporate governance, and then only as it may have affected the politics of labor protection, the focus of the article.24

 During this period, Jeff Gordon was a lone voice in the field seeking to insert an "international relations wedge in[to] the corporate governance debate."
 Gordon's wedge was a thought experiment rooted in widely shared hopefulness about global convergence and economic integration.
 Instructively, he pointed to the WTO as emblematic of the quest for multilateral regimes based on "principles of mutuality and reciprocity."
-He raised the possibility that convergence on shareholder capitalism (by which he meant the "Anglo-American model of public ownership and strong equity markets," in which firm-level decisions are subjected to a "neutral, transnational standard of the share price") would diminish the threat of economic nationalism by minimizing the role of the state in the economy: "As the transnational project becomes more elaborated, the problem of economic nationalism arises at the level of the firm.
-Shareholder capitalism helps police economic nationalism by reducing the role of the state in economic decisionmaking. . ."
+He raised the possibility that convergence on shareholder capitalism (by which he meant the "Anglo-American model of public ownership and strong equity markets," in which firm-level decisions are subjected to a "neutral, transnational standard of the share price" would diminish the threat of economic nationalism by minimizing the role of the state in the economy: "As the transnational project becomes more elaborated, the problem of economic nationalism arises at the level of the firm.
+Shareholder capitalism helps police economic nationalism by reducing the role of the state in economic decisionmaking. .."

 Professor Gordon's invocation of the WTO in his exploration of the potential for U.S.-style shareholder capitalism to foster economic integration is an apt symbol of the short-lived optimism reflected in this era of corporate governance scholarship.
-In the ensuing years, the WTO's effectiveness as a mechanism for resolving trade disputes based on principles of mutuality and reciprocity has severely eroded.
-So too, shareholder capitalism and its accounterments (stock exchange listings and cross-border acquisitions, to name two of the most important) have come to reflect, not the unifying power of global markets, but the splintering forces of geopolitics.
-Indeed, in the era of geoeconomics, shareholder capitalists are increasingly forced either to choose sides, for example by splitting their Chinese and U.S. operations, or to straddle the divide awkwardly,
+Today, the WTO is greatly diminished as the world's arbiter of trade disputes due to the ongoing paralysis of its Appellate Body.28 So too, shareholder capitalism and its accounterments (stock exchange listings and cross-border acquisitions, to name two of the most important) have come to reflect, not the unifying power of